chaehyeonsong/discocal/README.md

 	docker build -t chaehyeonsong/discocal .  -f dockerfile

-(Only for Ubuntu) or use official docker image.

-	docker pull chaehyeonsong/discocal:latest
+## 3. Revise config files
+You can change calibration options using yaml files in the config folder.

+mono.yaml for intrinsic calibration and stereo.yaml for extrinsic calibration

-## 3. Bulid and Run
+## 4. Bulid and Run
 	## Build
 	cd [your path]/discocal
 	mkdir build